Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 ## Introduction

 To advance open scholarship in the humanities, it is important to make research outputs more accessible to other scholars, as well as the general public.
 Creating a web-based interactive dashboard to visualize data results has become a popular method to achieve this goal.
-There are a wide range of examples, like [this project that tracks social media data](https://perma.cc/Y886-8MB5), [a study that recreates W. E. B. Du Bois' study of black residents in Philadelphia](https://perma.cc/VE92-T796), and [a project that visualizes the narrative structure in William Faulkner's work](https://perma.cc/Y3C5-XS79).
+There are a wide range of examples, like [this project](https://perma.cc/Y886-8MB5) that tracks social media data, [this study](https://perma.cc/VE92-T796) that recreates W. E. B. Du Bois' study of black residents in Philadelphia, and [this project](https://perma.cc/Y3C5-XS79) that visualizes the narrative structure in William Faulkner's work.

 Unlike static graphs, interactive dashboards allow readers to explore patterns in the data based on their specific interests by filtering, sorting, or changing views.
 Features like hover-over tooltips can also provide additional information without cluttering the main display.
 This lesson will walk you through the process of creating interactive dashboards based on publicly available datasets, using the open-source [Dash library in Python](https://dash.plotly.com/).
 Here is an example of the kind of data visualization dashboard that can be created with Dash[^1]: